ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/cerificate-management.markdown

 ### Client Certificate Chain of Trust

-As metioned above, RavenDB generates client certificates by signing them using the server certificate.
+As mentioned above, RavenDB generates client certificates by signing them using the server certificate.
 A typical server certificate doesn't allow acting as an Intermediate Certificate Authority signing other certificates.
 This is the case with Let's Encrypt certificates.

 In that case, the generated client certificate will have a broken chain of trust, just like in the following screenshot:

 ![Figure 6.
 Client Cert Chain](images/client-cert.png)

-Because client certificates are managed by RavenDB directly and not through any PKI infrastrurcture <strong>this is perfectly acceptable</strong>.
+Because client certificates are managed by RavenDB directly and not through any PKI infrastructure <strong>this is perfectly acceptable</strong>.
 Authenticating a client certificate is done explicitly by looking for the thumbprint in the registered certificates list in the server.